mattboyer/PYaffs/_drafts/hl4.md

 Since unlike the object headers I don't *know* what the dump's spare data *should* look like, I had to find the equivalents of the `struct yaffs_tags` members in spare data the hard way.

+## Finding the `obj_id`

 I do know that `tcpdump`'s parent object has objectId `0x00000226` and I know that its parent object is a directory named `xbin`.
 Knowing what I know now about block sizes, I can look for that directory's object header and search the block's spare data for that number.
-We expect the `xbin` string to start 10 bytes from a block boundary:
+I expect the `xbin` string to start 10 bytes from a block boundary:

 	714-mboyer@marylou:~/Hacks/Nam-Phone_G40C/PYaffs [HL4:I±R=]$ grep -abo 'xbin' ../images/system.img  | awk -F':' '{ if(10==($1 % 2112)){ print $1 - 10} }'
 	105709824